You want to have big and massive traps?

 It refers to the maximum amount of work that your body is able to fully recover.

-In other words, the maximum amount of work that your body can sustain until your strength and performance may even decrease.
+In other words, the maximum amount of work that your body can sustain until your strength and performance might even decrease.

-Sooner or later in your mesocycle programme, you will reach a point where progress isn’t going as smooth as it used to be.
+Sooner or later in your mesocycle program, you will reach a point where progress isn’t going as smooth as it used to be.

 Why is it important to know your MRV?

 If we think about the above-mentioned aspects, it seems logical.

 Who wants to take superfluous breaks from training?